certik/hermes2d/doc/src/intro-1.rst

 Prior to reading this document, we recommend that you install Hermes using instructions on its `home page <http://hpfem.org/hermes2d/>`_, and subscribe to the `mailing list
 <http://groups.google.com/group/hermes2d/>`_.
 Our mailing list is a very active place where
-you should get all answers quickly.
+you will get any questions answered quickly.
+You can also follow the development via the `group activity list <http://groups.google.com/group/hpfem-group/>`_ that contains a weekly log of all core team members.

 The best way of reading this tutorial is to run the code at the same time.
 After making your way through the tutorial, you may want to browse the directories